sherkepriya89/BugAndAutomationChallenge/bug_report/bugsFound.md

 3. In the first tab, navigate to the record you want to delete.
 4. Delete the record.
 5. In the second tab, navigate to the same record that was deleted.
-6. Without refreshing the second tab, attempt to update the record (e.g., modify salary or other fields).
+6. Without refreshing the second tab, attempt to update the record.
 7. Save the changes.

 **Expected Result:**

 The application should reflect the deletion of the record across all tabs or browsers.
 Attempting to update a deleted record should result in an appropriate error message or prevent the update from being saved.
-The update operation should not save with incorrect values like 0 salary and gross pay.
+The update operation should not save with incorrect values like 0 salary.

 **Actual Result:**

-Updating the deleted record in the second tab results in saving incorrect values (0 salary and gross pay) because the record no longer exists.
+Updating the deleted record in the second tab results in saving incorrect values (0 salary).Once we refresh the tab on which the record was deleted, the record shows up again with 0 salary.
 No error message is shown, and the application allows the update with these incorrect values.

 **Attachments:**